A day in the life of a Sixth Former

 A day in my life is always a busy one, whether it is mentoring younger students in my free periods or putting pen to paper in lessons, there is always something to be done.

-Today’s first lesson was Applied Science with Mr. Leadbetter.
+Today’s first lesson was Biology.
 During this lesson, we worked swiftly through revision of the heart, its functions and how it can contract without us even thinking about it.
-Mr. Leadbetter’s lessons are consistently useful to me and this particular lesson was a great start to the day, and was effective revision because of its relevance to my exam module.
+The teacher's lessons are consistently useful to me and this particular lesson was a great start to the day, and was effective revision because of its relevance to my exam module.

-During my second lesson, I was stationed in Harrier House Office where I generally lend a hand.
+During my second lesson, I was stationed in the Year 7 Office where I generally lend a hand.
 My duties include mentoring younger students and carrying messages for staff.
-Mrs Hemington and Mrs Dickinson are always very appreciative of both the help I provide and my enthusiasm.

 Mentoring students takes up a large portion of my time.
 Realistically, I try to see my mentees at least once a week, and present an approachable and friendly manner, rather than one stereotypically used by adults.
 As a result of my help, I have seen changes in my mentees’ behaviours and attendances for the better.

-Third and fourth lessons today we had Mr Barr for AS Media Studies.
-Mr Barr’s lessons are challenging and everybody is kept focused on the task at hand.
+Third and fourth lessons today we had Criminology.
+The teacher's lessons are challenging and everybody is kept focused on the task at hand.
 Due to the small class sizes we get a lot of one-to-one help from our teachers.

-At lunch, other Sixth Formers and I carry out our Senior Prefect duties.
-These duties include management of the queues in the canteen, observation and management of student behaviour around the school site and, on occasion, helping Mr Leadbetter deal with litter.
-Mr Leadbetter runs the Prefect programme very well and gives good rewards for the hard work the Prefects undertake.
+At lunch, other Sixth Formers and I carry out our Junior Leadership Team (JLT) duties.
+These duties include management of the queues in the canteen, observation and management of student behaviour around the school site and, on occasion, helping deal with litter.
+A member of the Senior Leadership Team runs the JLT programme very well and gives good rewards for the hard work undertaken.

 Period 5 - English

-For the final lesson today, we had Mrs Dacey for AS English Language, which I always enjoy.
+For the final lesson today, we had English Language/Literature, which I always enjoy.
 These lessons are always packed with information and are set out in such a way that enables the students to learn very efficiently; there is ample time to take notes and, after the general lesson, a task is always set to test our learning and understanding.

 When I get home, a lot of my time is spent enjoying myself.
 I go out to see friends in Gillingham and Chatham.
-I play a lot of football with my brother and friends, and I spend a portion of my time getting my head down and completing coursework.
+I play a lot of football with my brother and friends, and I spend a portion of my time completing coursework.